hoodiehq/hood.ie/_posts/2015-06-12-introverted-balloon-animals-tgif-69.md

 [What if men had periods?
 It's a question still worth posing](http://www.theguardian.com/commentisfree/2015/may/28/what-if-men-had-periods)

+> The best way to avoid falling into the culture fit trap is to have an honest look at why someone doesn't match your expectations.
+Did they not match implicit or explicit expectations?
+If they're implicit, are they really a part of your company culture?
+If they are, why are they not explicit?[Why hiring for "culture fit" hurts your culture](http://www.paperplanes.de/2015/6/11/why-hiring-for-culture-fit-hurts-your-culture.html)

 ##The Business

 What's one thing you've learned at Harvard Business School that [blew your mind?](https://medium.com/thelist/what-s-one-thing-you-ve-learned-at-harvard-business-school-that-blew-your-mind-fdea346a0422)